Treating Age Spots

 - Freezing (cryotherapy):

-This procedure involves applying, liquid nitrogen to the age spots to destroy extra pigment.
-As it heals, the skin will appear lighter. .
-Cryotherapy poses a slight risk of permanent scarring or discoloration.
+If you are interested in cryotherapy for age spots, this procedure involves applying, liquid nitrogen to the age spots to destroy extra pigment.
+As it heals, the skin will appear lighter.
+Cryotherapy for age spots poses a slight risk of permanent scarring or discoloration.

 Prescription bleaching creams (hydroquinone) used alone or with retinoids (tretinoin) and a mild steroid may gradually fade the spots over several months.
 Use of a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 is strongly advised if you use medication treatments